Chart Color Schemes

 Silverdale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Silverdale's dwelling structure, as per the latest Census evaluation, consisted of 99.5% houses and 0.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Silverdale stood at 29.7%, similar to Sydney metro, with mortgaged dwellings at 60.7% and rented ones at 9.7%.
-The median monthly mortgage repayment was $2,600, above the Sydney metro average of $2,427.
-The median weekly rent figure in Silverdale was $500, compared to Sydney metro's $470.
+Silverdale's dwelling structures, as per the latest Census, were 99.5% houses and 0.5% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Silverdale was at 29.7%, similar to Sydney metro, with mortgaged dwellings at 60.7% and rented ones at 9.7%.
+The median monthly mortgage repayment in Silverdale was $2,600, exceeding the Sydney metro average of $2,427.
+The median weekly rent figure for Silverdale was $500, compared to Sydney metro's $470.
 Nationally, Silverdale's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing